 Credit Risk: Credit risk is the risk that an issuer will not fulfill its obligations.
 The CRA's investment policy addresses credit risk by limiting investments to the Florida Prime fund, deposits with a financial institution meeting the requirements of a Florida qualified public depository, securities guaranteed by the U.S. Government, or securities that are fully collateralized or secured.
-The CRA had no material investments subject to credit risk.
+At September 30, 2017, Florida Prime was rated AAAm by Standard and Poors.
+The CRA had no other investments subject to credit risk.